What is User-Generated Content?

 An integrative Magento module which allows authentic customers to create topics for discussion, and for brands to archive FAQs.
 Forum allows businesses to make valuable interactions with their community and customers, supporting their buying journey and purchasing decisions.

-Elfsight is a great way to present your UGC on your website, allowing you to upload your Instagram feed to your eCommerce store or website.
-Reinforcing your established brand and promoting authentic responses from customers, to help convert sales.
+Elfsight is a great way to present your UGC on your website, allowing you to upload your social feeds to your eCommerce store or website.
+You can select what displays on the widget with a choice of colours, hashtags or your grid display.
+This can help reinforce your established brand and promote authentic responses from customers, to help convert sales.